seba-1511/colloquium_310/summaries/WBTesting.md

 ## Statement Coverage
 **Statement Coverage = (# executed statements) / (# statements)**

+See Slides 4 & 5 for Example

 ## Branch Coverage
 **Branch Coverage = (# traversed branches) / (# edges)**
 - each condition in a decision takes on all possible outcomes at least once, and each point of entry to a program or subroutine is invoked at least once.
 That is, every branch (decision) taken each way, true and false.
 - It helps in validating all the branches in the code making sure that no branch leads to abnormal behavior of the application.

+See Slides 7, 8 & 9 for Example

 ## Basic Condition Coverage
 **Basic Condition Coverage = (# boolean values assumed by all basic conditions) / (# boolean values of all basic conditions)**
 - full condition coverage does not guarantee full branch coverage
 - This metric is similar to branch coverage but has better sensitivity to the control flow

+See Slide 11 for Example

 ## Compound Condition Coverage
 Test requirements: All possible combinations of basic conditions